alketii/Smaragd/README.md

 # Smaragd
 A class which helps with 2D and 3D arrays and numbers

 Still under development, but whats here should work.
-I plan to add more features over time.
+I plan to add more features and enhance it over time.

 ## Usage
 ```gdscript